 About Our Staff

-Our trained health educators love interacting with youth in the classroom setting and engaging parents in meaningful ways.
-They use their expertise in working with youth and backgrounds in public health to support individuals in getting the information, skills and tools they need to achieve their health goals.
+Our trained health educators love interacting with youth and engaging parents in meaningful ways.
+They use their experience working with youth and public health backgrounds to help people get the information, skills and tools they need to achieve their health goals.

-Our team is passionate about working for the community, deeply committed to advocacy and to engaging, educating and empowering communities of color.
+We are passionate about working for the community, deeply committed to advocacy, and to engaging, educating and empowering communities of color.

 *Disclaimer: Content created in support by HHS Office of Population Affairs grant #TP1AH000243-01.
 Contents are the sole responsibility of the authors, and do not necessarily represent the official views of the Department of Health and Human Services or the Office of Population Affairs.